flo1/bltn/README.md

 Script to save and manage web pages, for reading later or when you are offline.

-Links are saved in $STOREDIR.
-You can synchronise this file between your computers.
+Links are saved in $ARTICLESDIR.
+You can synchronise this directory between your computers.

 Local copy of web pages are saved in $STOREDIR.
 This directory doesn't need to be synchronised.